A GREAT School visit making zero the hero masks

 How to say my name: JOAN (rhymes with phone) HOLUB (HAH! lubb).

-After graduating with an art degree from the University of Texas, I moved to New York where I somehow became an art director, designing books and working with editors and illustrators.
+After graduating with an art degree from the University of Texas, I moved to NYC where I became an art director, designing books and working with editors and illustrators.
 I author-illustrated five published books (Ivy Green Cootie Queen and Boo Hoo A Spooky Lift-the-Flap Book, etc).
 Then, one day, an editor told me she liked my writing, but my art not so much.
 Was it okay if others illustrated my books? she asked.
 Sure, I didn’t mind.
 Okay, yes I DID mind!
 This was an arrow through my artist heart.
-But as time passed, I fell forever in love with writing, probably because it turns out I’m better at it than I am at drawing!
+Luckily, as time passed, I fell forever in love with writing.

-I still typically draw a dummy—a fake black-and-white stapled “book” with words and pictures—for my picture books and even for my 140-page graphic novels!
-(See sample pages from my ZERO THE HERO picture book dummy below).
-I find dummies helpful — they point out words I can eliminate because the art is already explaining that part of my tale.
+I still typically draw a dummy—a black-and-white stapled “book” with words and pictures—for most of my picture books and even for my 140-page graphic novels!
+(See my ZERO THE HERO picture book dummy pages below).

-My author life took an upturn the day I met SUZANNE WILLIAMS at an SCBWI (Society of Children’s Book Writers and Illustrators) event in Seattle.
+My author life took an upturn the day I met SUZANNE WILLIAMS at an SCBWI (Society of Children’s Book Writers and Illustrators) event.
 We began hanging out, and soon built a solid friendship.
 One day, I asked if she’d like to try to write a book series together.
 She was surprised, but said yes.
-The first series we wrote together was GODDESS GIRLS, which focused on girl-power, and turned into a 31-book series!
+The first series we wrote was GODDESS GIRLS, which focused on girl-power.
+It turned into a 31-book series!

 Developing an idea into a story with a beginning, middle, and satisfying end isn’t easy.
-I often begin with a title.
 With GODDESS GIRLS, I thought: What could a series with that title be about?
-What myth-based problems and exciting adventures could immortal 8-13-year-old Greek kids have?
+What myth-based problems and exciting adventures could immortal 8-13-year-old ancient Greek kids have?
 How would they overcome those problems?
 What funny stuff could happen to them?

 We simultaneously wrote Athena the Brain and Persephone the Phony—our first books in the Goddess Girls series set at Mount Olympus Academy, a middle school where Zeus is the principal.
-We write two books at a time, one for each of us.
-In all, we’ve co-authored 6 book series: Goddess Girls, Heroes in Training, Grimmtastic Girls, Thunder Girls, Little Goddess Girls, School For Magical Monsters, and we’re working on a new series coming soon.
+We wrote two books at a time, one for each of us.
+In all, we’ve co-authored 6 book series: Goddess Girls, Heroes in Training, Grimmtastic Girls, Thunder Girls, Little Goddess Girls, School For Magical Monsters.

-When I’m not writing, you’ll likely find me LINE DANCING.
-Line dance is where a group of people all dance the same steps to a song while in line formation, all facing the same direction.
-Everybody does the same movement to a song, but there’s room for each person’s personality to shine.
-Line dances are usually performed to country music, but also to pop, rock, or hip-hop.
-I attend various classes, events, and marathons throughout the USA, making new friends and learning new dances along the way.
-My mom and dad liked to square dance, which is probably what inspired my interest in dancing.
+When I’m not writing, you’ll likely find me LINE DANCING to country, pop, rock, or hip-hop songs.
+I dance at various events and marathons, making new friends as I learn new dances.
+My mom and dad liked to square dance, which is probably what inspired my dancing interest.
 Since authors and artists sit a lot, it feels great to get up and move!